dotnet/docs-maui/docs/user-interface/graphics/transforms.md

 > [!NOTE]
 > The default `AffineTransform` constructor creates an identity matrix.

 The only `ICanvas` method that accepts an `AffineTransform` argument is the `ConcatenateTransform` method, which combines multiple transforms into a single transform.

-The following example shows how to use the `ConcatenateTransform` method to transform a `PathF` object using an `AffineTransform`:
+The following example shows how to use this method to transform a `PathF` object:

 ```csharp
 PathF path = new PathF();